score-json/nlohmann_json/TSF/trustable/assertions/TA-SUPPLY_CHAIN_CONTEXT.md

 - update logs for mirrored projects
   - **Answer**: Updates of nlohmann/json are documented in release notes (see JLS-13).
 The update process of eclipse-score/inc_nlohmann_json is detailed in the "Update Concept" section of TSF/README.md.
 - mirrors reject history rewrites
-  - **Answer**: Protected by GitHub branch protection rules.
-Force pushes are disabled on main branch.
-All changes require PR reviews.
-This prevents history rewrites (see JLS-66).
+  - **Answer**: The eclipse-score/inc_nlohmann_json main branch is set up with a branch protection rule, which disallows force pushes and requires code reviews for all changes.
+The branch protection rule prevents history rewrites (see JLS-66).
 - mirroring is configured via infrastructure under direct control
   - **Answer**: The eclipse-score/inc_nlohmann_json repository, which contains the mirrors, is configured by "Otterdog", which is under direct control by eclipse-score maintainers (see JLS-66).